I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_pd_filter_parameters.md

 The priority of this filter.

+`CounterHandle`

+A handle to a counter.

+`TargetReceiveQueue`

+The target receive queue to filter.

 `RxFilterContext`

 The context for the receive filter.

-`TargetReceiveQueue`

-The target receive queue to filter.
+`HeaderGroupMatchArray`

+An array of either NDIS_GFP_HEADER_GROUP_EXACT_MATCH or NDIS_GFP_HEADER_GROUP_WILDCARD_MATCH elements as determined by the MatchProfileId member.

+`HeaderGroupMatchArrayNumElements`

+The number of elements for the HeaderGroupMatchArray.

+`HeaderGroupMatchArrayElementSize`

+The size of each element for the HeaderGroupMatchArray.

+`HeaderGroupMatchArrayTotalSize`

+The total size of the HeaderGroupMatchArray.

 ## Remarks
 This structure must be aligned on an 8-byte boundary.